MileHacker Logo

 Tokugawa Shogunate & Merchant Class

 The Tokugawa shogunate, Japan's military government during the Edo period, directly controlled Takayama.
 This reflected its strategic location and valuable timber resources.
-The Takayama Jinya, the former government office, stands today as a testament to this period of direct shogunate rule.
-It is the only building of its kind in Japan, offering insight into Edo era administrative life.
+The Takayama Jinya, the previous government office, stands today as a testament to this period of direct shogunate rule.
+It is the only building of its kind within Japan, offering insight into Edo era administrative life.
 The city's merchant class flourished, notably in the Sanmachi Suji district, a prosperous center for trade and commerce.
 Well-preserved houses in this area reflect merchant wealth and influence.

 Historical Milestones